V1629/MCP/README.md

-# MCP (Model transfer protocol) Project
+# Znagetsu  : An Agent for web automation

 > ⚠️ **Project Status: Under Active Development**
 >
 > This project is currently in active development.
 Features and documentation are being continuously added and improved.
 Some functionalities may be incomplete or subject to change.

 ## Overview
-MCP is an advanced automation platform that enables seamless interaction with web applications and services through multiple channels.
+Zangetsu is an advanced automation platform that enables seamless interaction with web applications and services through multiple channels.
 This project provides a unified interface for browser automation, web scraping, and task automation across different platforms.

 ## Current Development Status
 - 🚧 Core functionality implementation in progress